hollosipeti/EspHoMatrix-64x8/README.md

 - DISABLE FIRE SCREEN
 - I CHANGED THE SCREEN TIME CALCULATION, IN ICON TEXT SCREEN AND RAINBOW ICON TEXT SCREEN MODE
 - CHANGE BOOT SCREEN
-- I MOVED GAUGE TO RIGHT SIDE
+- I MOVED GAUGE TO THE RIGHT SIDE
 - I MOVED THE INDICATORS LEFT TO THE GAUGE.
 THE SIZE OF THE INDICATORS CAN BE BETWEEN 1-3.

 The GAUGE has moved to the right edge.
 It does not interfere with the text, icons or indicators.
 The indicators will appear in front of the gauge.